Skip to main content

 And man, did that thing fit nice.
 I sat there for a moment admiring the dash panel -- very much more simple and elegant than today's systems: straightforward analog gauges, a simple unadorned Momo steering wheel (natch), a big ole silver boost knob to my left (or was that brake bias), and something that made me laugh out loud: a simple Porsche 911 lock cylinder with 911 ignition key, and a headlight knob that I swear came from a VW Beetle or Rabbit.

-And I fit really nice in there.
+Did I mention I fit really nice in there?

-We pulled into the convention center paddock and as I came to a stop I quietly sat there, lovingly looking all over inside and outside, over the top of the nose, off to the side, and scheming just how in the hell I was going to get to drive one of these for real...
-I vaguely heard a voice, in Italian, that probably said something like, "you can get out now" but no one was going to break my spell...then I was distinctly jarred awake by a quite insistent Italian mechanic's voice that I roughly translated as "hey you, get'a da funk outta my race car!" (ever notice how more angry Italians sound when they're actually angry...?)
+We pulled into the convention center paddock and as I came to a stop I quietly sat there, lovingly looking all over inside and outside, over the top of the nose, off to the side, and scheming just how in the hell I was going to get to drive one of these for real...I vaguely heard a voice, in Italian, that probably said something like, "you can get out now" but no one was going to break my spell...and then I was distinctly jarred awake by a quite insistent Italian mechanic's voice that I roughly translated as "hey you, get'a da funk outta my race car!" (ever notice how more angry Italians sound when they're actually angry...?)

-Somewhere in my basement, probably tucked in a shoebox, are photos from my friends of me driving by in the #30 Momo Porsche 962.
+Somewhere in my basement, probably tucked in a shoebox, are photos from my friends of me driving by in the freakin #30 Momo Porsche 962.
 I should go look for those 'cause I know you think I'm lyin'...

 So you may be saying to yourself, "wait a damned second, you didn't drive fast in this car!!"
 Well, you didn't ask "what's the fastest you've driven in a race car"; you asked "what's the fastest race car you've ever driven"...